hernanmd/STRUCTUREPipelines/README.md

  ./runFsStrThreader.sh project_input/ file.bed project_output/ popfile 24
 ```

-The Structure_threader already generates a plots subdirectory with HTML/SVG paired files into the output directory, however this script will also generate a "Comparative Plots" in a comparativePlotAllKs
+The Structure_threader already generates a plots subdirectory with HTML/SVG paired files into the output directory, however this script will also generate a "Comparative Plots" in a comparativePlotAllKs directory

 # Pipeline fastSTRUCTURE with Docker